 - An abnormally low position of the gestational sac.

 There may be a chance that there is a misdiagnosis of blighted ovum during early pregnancy.
-The baby usually starts developing and becomes visible in the transvaginal ultrasound around the 5th or 6th week and around the 6th or 7th week in an abdominal ultrasound.
+The baby usually starts developing after the 5th week and is visible in ultrasound images only after that.

-- It may be a good idea to wait for the ultrasound until you are in the 11th or 12th week.
+- It may be a good idea to wait for the ultrasound until you are in the 7th week of your pregnancy.
 An ultrasound may be required earlier if there are any signs of complications.

-In most cases, a blighted ovum needs no treatment, as the body, on recognizing that the embryo is not developing, expels the tissue automatically.
-However, your doctor will need to take a call on the course of action when the condition is detected, This may include:
+In most cases, a blighted ovum needs no treatment, as the body, on recognising that the embryo is not developing, expels the tissue automatically.
+However, your gynaecologist will need to take a call on the course of action when the condition is detected.
+This may include the following:

-- Medication – Your doctor may prescribe you Misoprostol or Cytotec, which induces a miscarriage.
+- Medication – Your doctor may prescribe you Misoprostol or Cytotec, which induce a miscarriage.
 It can be taken orally or inserted into the vagina.
-Bleeding starts within 2-3 days from taking the medicine.
-It may cause nausea, diarrhoea or abdominal cramps.
+You would experience bleeding within 2-3 days.
+Bear in mind that the medicines may also cause nausea, diarrhoea or abdominal cramps.

 - Dilation and Curettage (D&C) – This is a surgical procedure to clean out the embryonic tissue.
-It is done using anaesthesia.
-The mouth of the cervix is dilated with a surgical instrument and the tissue is either removed by using suction or scrapped out.
+It is done using anaesthesia sometimes or under sedation mostly.
+The mouth of the cervix is dilated with a surgical instrument, and the tissue is removed with the help of suction, or it is scrapped out.
 Though there are no complications in this procedure, there might be some problems like perforation of the uterus, haemorrhage or Asherman syndrome.

-- Natural Expulsion of Tissue – It is always recommended that you wait for the miscarriage to happen naturally.
-This may take up to two weeks.
-The benefit of waiting is that there are no chances of complications arising from surgery or medicines.
+- Natural Expulsion of Tissue – You can wait for the miscarriage to happen naturally, but that may also increase your anxiety.
+Also, there are chances that even after waiting, due to retained products, you may need medical intervention.
+Natural expulsion may take up to two weeks.
+The only benefit of waiting is that there are no chances of complications arising from surgery or medicines.

-In an anembryonic pregnancy or blighted ovum pregnancy, the sac develops, however, there is no baby inside.
-This is only detected during a scan.
-Mostly the embryo was conceived but either it did not develop or was absorbed in the uterus at the initial stage.
-In most cases a natural miscarriage at home where no embryo is expelled as it has been absorbed or didn’t develop, but pregnancy tissue appears as thick clots.
+In an anembryonic pregnancy or blighted ovum pregnancy, the sac develops, however, there is no foetus inside.
+This is only detected through an ultrasound.
+It could mean one of the two things – that the embryo was conceived but either it did not develop or was absorbed in the uterus at the initial stage.
+In most cases, pregnant women undergo a natural miscarriage at home where no embryo is expelled as it has either been absorbed or didn’t develop.
+The pregnancy tissue, however, appears as thick clots.
 Sometimes, the mother might be advised to undergo a procedure if, waiting for a natural miscarriage to expel the tissue is risky.

-While in an an-embryonic pregnancy an embryo is not formed, in a missed miscarriage, the foetus dies during early pregnancy.
+While in an anembryonic pregnancy an embryo is not formed, in a missed miscarriage, the foetus dies during early pregnancy.
 A missed miscarriage is also known as a silent miscarriage, as the body fails to detect the demise of the foetus and continues to produce pregnancy hormones.
 The placenta is intact, and the symptoms of pregnancy usually persist.
-The miscarriage is usually detected by the absence of a foetal heartbeat or by an ultrasound which reveals an underdeveloped foetus during a routine checkup.
-The embryo can be expelled naturally or via a procedure based on the doctor’s recommendation.
+The miscarriage is usually detected by the absence of a foetal heartbeat during an ultrasound.
+In this case, the embryo can be expelled naturally or via a procedure based on the doctor’s recommendation.

 Physical healing after a miscarriage is different for every woman.
 Healing could vary depending on if the miscarriage happened naturally, or through a D&C, and how far along were you in the pregnancy.

-A woman healing after a miscarriage can continue taking their prenatal vitamins and abstain from sex, douching, and tampons for at least for one month.
+A woman healing after an anembryonic miscarriage would experience heavy bleeding and also cramping.
+She can continue taking her prenatal vitamins, but abstain from sex, douching, and using tampons for at least one month.